tf2pickup-pl/docs.tf2pickup.pl/docs/site-components-deployment.md

   - [Arch Linux](https://wiki.archlinux.org/title/docker#Installation),
 - prepare the following files in a separate folder, name it `tf2pickup-eu`, then place inside:
   - `.env` - stores variables needed for setting client, server, database and mumble containers up
+  - `docker-compose.yml` - contains all container settings
+  - `redis.conf` - contains Redis configuration
   - `gameserver_1.env` - stores settings for the first game server _(optional)_
   - `gameserver_2.env` - stores settings for the second game server _(optional)_
   - `gameserver_3.env` - stores settings for the second game server _(optional)_
-  - `docker-compose.yml` - contains all container settings
-  - `redis.conf` - contains Redis configuration
-  - `maps/` folder - it should contain all maps available for the game servers, `.bsp` extension,
+  - `maps/` folder - it should contain all maps available for the game servers, `.bsp` extension _(optional)_,
-  - `sourcetv1`, `sourcetv2`, `sourcetv3` folders - they will contain SourceTV demos from the pickup game servers.
+  - `sourcetv1`, `sourcetv2`, `sourcetv3` folders - they will contain SourceTV demos from the pickup game servers _(optional)_,
+  - `welcome_text.txt` - stores Message of the Day shown after joining Pickup Mumble server.

 Files `gameserver_{1,2,3}.env` are useful if you want to host game servers on the same host as the website.
 There is no `gameserver_3.env` example, but in fact the file syntax is the same, so you can basically edit values and just uncomment the part of the configuration in the `docker-compose.yml` file.
 In the same way, if you want to host 1 game server, just comment parts of the second game server and if you want to run game servers separately, just comment all parts of it in the aforementioned file.